 Design and Technology

-Design and technology inspires children to use their imagination and creativity to solve real and relevant problems in a variety of contexts.
-They apply their skills from other disciplines such as mathematics, computing, science and art.
-Design and technology involves the pupils in developing skills of analysis, planning, designing, making and doing, and evaluating what they have produced.
-We aim for pupils to learn to take risks, become resourceful, innovative and enterprising.
+At St Thomas of Canterbury, Design and Technology inspires children to use their imagination and creativity to solve real and relevant problems in a variety of contexts.
+They apply their skills from other disciplines such as Mathematics, Computing, Science and Art.
+Design and Technology involves the pupils in developing skills of analysis, planning, designing, making and doing, and evaluating what they have produced.
+We aim for pupils to learn to take risks and to become resourceful, innovative and enterprising.
 Children are taught skills systematically and made aware of how to use resources safely.
 Children evaluate their own work and that of others including major designers.
-One very important part of the National Curriculum is a greater focus on cooking and nutrition and understanding where our food comes from.
+One very important part of the National Curriculum is a the focus on cooking and nutrition and understanding where our food comes from.

 Key Stage 1

 Pupils are taught to design functional and appealing products based on specific criteria.
 They make their designs using a wide range of tools and equipment.
 Pupils explore and evaluate products and make references to their own products.
 They develop their technical knowledge of different mechanisms and techniques to improve their work.